graycoreio/daffodil/libs/design/callout/README.md

 # Callout
-Callout is a versatile component that can be used to easily highlight a piece of content.
+Callout is a versatile, pre-styled container used to highlight key pieces of content in a visually distinct way.

 ## Overview
-Callouts can be used multiple times on a page.
-It's a flexible and extensible component that includes pre-styled content containers.
-It can be used alongside a product list to highlight a set of products, quickly lay out an accordion, showcase a set of features, etc.
+Callouts can be used multiple times on a page and are flexible enough to support various content arrangements.
+They are ideal for:

+- Highlighting a set of products alongside a product list.
+- Displaying feature overviews or promotional content.
+- Structuring elements such as accordions or other grouped content.

+Callouts include built-in containers for icons, taglines, titles, subtitles, and custom body content, making it both powerful and easy to extend.

 ## Usage

 ### Within a standalone component
-To use callout in a standalone component, import `DAFF_CALLOUT_COMPONENTS` directly into your custom component:
+To use the callout components, import `DAFF_CALLOUT_COMPONENTS` into your custom component:

 ```ts
 import { DAFF_CALLOUT_COMPONENTS } from '@daffodil/design/callout';